Faculty of Science Undergraduate Student Research Awards (USRAs)

 - Students may apply to graduate studies but must not have started their graduate program.

 - Students must be registered, as of the deadline date for applications at the university, in a bachelor’s degree program at an eligible university.
-Student must be registered, as of the deadline date for applications at the university, in a bachelor’s degree program at an eligible university.

 - Students must have completed all the course requirements of at least the first year of university study (or two academic terms) of your bachelor’s degree.